comoglu/synthetic-eventxml-generator/README.md

    ```
    pip install numpy configparser requests obspy folium PyQt5
    ```
-4. Ensure SeisComp3 is installed and its Python libraries are in your Python path.
+4. Ensure SeisComP is installed and its Python libraries are in your Python path.

 ## Configuration